nezaboodka/reactronic/README.md

 ### Trigger & Cache

-Trigger is a function that is immediately called in response to state changes.
+Trigger is a function that is immediately called in response to changes.
-Cache is a computed value having an associated function that is automatically called to renew the value in case of changes of its dependencies.
+Cache is a computed value having an associated function that is automatically called to renew the value in case of changes in its dependencies.

 Trigger and cached functions are instrumented with hooks to seamlesly